Find out how we’re using co-production to inspire change in Manchester’s services

 We’re on the lookout for dedicated, passionate people who are committed to making a difference in their community.
 Please get in touch if you want to use your personal experience in areas such as drugs, mental health, homelessness, and offending.
 Help us make a positive change.

-Its members have all experienced homelessness, addiction or abuse; running events and campaigns geared towards changing attitudes.
+Its members have all experienced homelessness, addiction or abuse.
+Now they run events and campaigns geared towards changing preconceptions and inequality.

 The group is committed to making sure women can live the lives they dream of, free from violence, fear and stigma.
 They partner with other organisations to make sure women’s voices are heard at all levels of society.

 ‘I’m excited to be empowering women in Manchester to find their voice and be part of the change in Manchester services, after all – they are the experts!’ – Women’s Voices member

 Want to join the movement?